patrick-paul/patrick-paul/README.md

 - 🎓 The idea of what knowledge can help you do
 - 💡 Creativity and problem-solving ideas
-- 🧠 The mission I have in my stormy head
 - 🚀 A tech company won't hurt

 <br>